lupka/phpunit-compare-images/README.md

 ## Usage

-Add the `CompareImagesTrait` trait to enable the use of the assertions.
+Add the `CompareImagesTrait` trait to your test class to enable the use of the assertions.

 ```php
 <?php